Skip to main content

 That usually means there isn’t enough air and your compost needs to be mixed.
 Roll your bucket like you normally would, then check it again.
 If it is still too compacted, use a shovel, pitch fork, or a sturdy stick to mix it manually.

-Now you’re ready to turn any bucket you own into a DIY compost bucket.
+Now you’re ready to turn any bucket you own into a DIY compost bin.
 This is quite possibly the easiest way to make a compost bin, making it a great project for just about anyone.
 Be careful when using the drill, make sure all the parts fit together, and mix your compost thoroughly whenever you add something to it.
 It really is just that simple!

 Read more